 The Certificated Enforcement Agents Association (CEAA) was formally launched during a meeting near Cambridge last Monday (8 December, 2014).

-Andy Coates of Enforcement Bailiffs Ltd is Vice President of this new Association formed by and for the Enforcement sector.
+Andy Coates of Quality Bailiffs is Vice President of this new Association formed by and for the Enforcement sector.

 Over recent weeks our company has been dealing with a group of travellers who are terrorising businesses in London and the South of England.